What is a Franchise?23 December 2021

 Could it be the right option for you?

-The term family trust is used to described a certain type discretionary trust which generally includes beneficiaries who are all related to each other.
+The term family trust is used to describe a certain type of discretionary trust which generally includes beneficiaries who are all related to each other.

 The term of a trust is a legal entity where a person (Trustee) holds property and assets for the benefit of either a Beneficiary or a group of beneficiaries (Beneficiaries).
 The terms of the trust are important and a Trust Deed needs to be entered into between a Settlor and the Trustee to govern the relationship.

 The term discretionary trust or family trust is a type of trust where the Trustee holds the income and assets of the trust on discretion for the Beneficiaries.
 This is distinct from a fixed trust where the Beneficiaries entitlement to the income and assets of the trust are at fixed.

 There are a variety of benefits for a Discretionary Trust these include:

 - Distributions can be made to other family members;

 - Children are entitled to the family’s money without the parents losing control over the assets;

 - A way for property to be retained within a family;

 The roles in a Discretionary Trust/Family Trust